Mount Hood Meadows: History

-Chair #5, Texas, was finished August, 1974 and was complicated by the deep snowpack present making it necessary to bulldoze and excavate snow to place some tower footings.
+Chair #5, Texas, was finished August 1974 and was complicated by the deep snowpack present making it necessary to bulldoze and excavate snow to place some tower footings.
 In 1976, the Hood River Meadows (chair #6) double opened, providing a southeastern expansion into intermediate terrain along with a second base area.
 In 1988, CTEC constructed a fixed grip quad known as Shooting Star to service an expansion to the north of the Yellow chair area.

 Texas was the first chairlift to be upgraded to a detachable, with the Cascade Express replacing it in 1993.

 The top of Cascade Express is the highest point at the area.
 In 1994, the Express triple chairlift, built by Doppelmayr in 1984 parallel to Blue, was upgraded and replaced by the Mount Hood Express.
 The Mount Hood Express reused the original lift's tower tubes.

 In 1995, the Hood River Express was built to replace the Hood River Meadows lift.
 A year later, Hood River Meadows was reinstalled on the opposite side of the ridge as Heather Canyon, providing an egress route from expert terrain accessible off of Cascade Express and Shooting Star.

 In 1998, the Shooting Star fixed grip quad was replaced with a Poma high speed quad, cutting the ride time in half.

 In 2004, Leitner-Poma constructed a new high speed quad known as Vista Express to service advanced beginner and low intermediate alpine terrain on the Vista Ridge, southeast of the Cascade Express pod, and supplementing the Daisy and Easy Rider lifts.

 Before the 2011–2012 season, a new high-speed quad chairlift, the Stadium Express, was constructed by Leitner-Poma to replace an older lift.

 In 2012, Meadows installed RFID gates at every lift, to provide "hands free" access to guests, eliminating the guest complaint of having to show their lift ticket or pass to ticket scanners at every chairlift.
 In addition, twenty chairs were added to the Shooting Star lift, increasing its uphill capacity by 30%.
 In 2013, Meadows recommitted itself to an improved learning experience, dedicating more terrain to beginner and lower intermediate lessons.
 "Ice melt" was installed under the SE corner of the Paradise Sun Deck to allow efficient removal of snow.

 In 2017, SkyTrac was brought in to upgrade the Buttercup double to a fixed grip quad, servicing the beginner learning terrain and transporting guests up to the Vista Express.

+Construction began during the summer of 2019 on the Sahale Lodge, an expansion to the indoor space that Mount Hood Meadows had to offer.
+The Sahale lodge contained a new home for the gear rentals area, a second coffee bar, a food court, and a 21-and-over-only bar.
+It also provided more indoor and outdoor seating areas for guests to use, as well as multiple fireplaces.
+The Sahale Lodge was opened to the public at the beginning of the 2020–2021 season.